vasifp/vaspNestAgent/docs/jira-integration.md

 ### Ticket Not Found

-1. Ensure the ticket exists in the VASPNET project
+1. Ensure the ticket exists in the SCRUM project
 2. Check the ticket ID is in the branch name or PR title
-3. The pattern is case-insensitive: `VASPNET-123` or `vaspnet-123`
+3. The pattern is case-insensitive: `SCRUM-123` or `scrum-123`

 ## GitHub Actions Workflow